Cross-Impact of Order Flow Imbalance in Equity Markets: Contemporaneous cross-impact

 \subsection{Empirical results}

-\paragraph{Data.} We use the Nasdaq ITCH data from LOBSTER\footnote{https://lobsterdata.com/} to compute OFIs and returns during the intraday time interval 10:00AM-3:30PM.
-The reason for excluding the first and last 30 minutes of the trading day is due to the increased volatility near the opening and closing session (see \cite{hasbrouck2002limit, chordia2002order, chordia2004order}).
-Our data includes the top 100 components of S\&P500 index, for the period 2017-01-01 to 2019-12-31.

-\paragraph{Implementation.} For {a more representative and fair} comparison with previous studies \cite{cont2014price, xu2018multi}, we apply the same procedure described in \citet{cont2014price} to our experiments.
-That is, we use a 30-minute estimation window and within each window, returns and OFIs are computed for every 10 seconds, i.e. $h=10$ seconds.
-Altogether, this amounts to $30 \times 60 \, / \, 10=180$ observations for each regression.
+For a more representative and fair comparison with previous studies, we apply a similar procedure described in \citet{cont2014price} to our experiments.
+We exclude the first and last 30 minutes of the trading day due to the increased volatility near the opening and closing sessions, in line with \citet{hasbrouck2002limit, chordia2002order, chordia2004order, cont2014price, capponi2020multi}.
+In particular, we use each non-overlapping 30-minute estimation window during the intraday time interval 10:00 am - 3:30 pm to estimate the regressions, namely Eqns \eqref{eq:pi_best}, \eqref{eq:pi_int}, \eqref{eq:ci_best}, and \eqref{eq:ci_int}.
+Within each window, returns and OFIs are computed for every minute.

-\paragraph{Performance evaluation.} We use the past 30-minute data to fit the above regressions, namely Eqns \eqref{eq:pi_best}, \eqref{eq:pi_deep}, and \eqref{eq:pi_int}.
-We then calculate their adjusted-$R^2$, denoted as the \textbf{in-sample $R^2$} (or \textbf{IS $R^2$}).
-In order to assess how well the model generalizes to unseen data, we propose to perform the following out-of-sample tests.
-We use the fitted model to estimate returns on the following 30-minute data and compute the corresponding $R^2$, denoted as the \textbf{out-of-sample $R^2$} (or \textbf{OOS $R^2$}).
-Because we drop the first and last half-hour of each trading day from our samples and perform out-of-sample tests, this leads to 10 linear regressions contained in each trading day for a given stock.

-\paragraph{Price-impact of multi-level OFIs.} From Table \ref{tab:pi_deep}, we observe that $\text{PI}^{[1]}$ can explain 71.16\% of the in-sample variation of a stock's contemporaneous returns.
-In terms of out-of-sample data, $\text{PI}^{[1]}$ can explain 64.64\% of returns' variation.